 Assess your security posture with Microsoft Secure Score

 Microsoft Secure Score is a measurement of an organization's security posture, with a higher number indicating more improvement actions taken.
-It can be found at https://security.microsoft.com/securescore in the Microsoft 365 security center.
+It can be found at https://security.microsoft.com/securescore in the Microsoft 365 Defender portal.

-To help you the information you need more quickly, Microsoft improvement actions are organized into groups:
+To help you find the information you need more quickly, Microsoft improvement actions are organized into groups:

 - Identity (Azure Active Directory accounts & roles)